mlaico/cbas/README.md

 ### 2.)
 [OPTIONAL] Download the COCO dataset from the <a href=http://cocodataset.org/#download>COCO download page</a>

 This is only necessary if you want to run the coco demos and/or build cbas from scratch.
-The training set is 18GB but downloads surprisingly fast
+The training set is 18GB but downloads surprisingly fast.

 On the <a href=http://cocodataset.org/#download>COCO download page</a> select:
 * the "2017 Train images [118K/18GB]" link